dgunning/edgartools/README.md

 The `Filing` class has an `xbrl` function that will download, parse and structure the filing's XBRL document if one exists.
 If it does not exist, then `filing.xbrl()` will return `None`.

-The function `filing.xbrl()` returns a `FilingXbrl` instance, which wraps the data, and provides convenient ways of working with the xbrl data.
+The function `filing.xbrl()` returns an `XBRLData` instance if the XBRL files contain presentation information or `XBRLInstance` if it a simple instance document with just the facts.
+For more details see **[Parsing XBRL](https://github.com/dgunning/edgartools/wiki/ParsingXBRL)**

 ```python
 filing_xbrl = filing.xbrl()